abtris/www.prskavec.net/content/post/bubbletea/index.md

 ## Conclusion

-Bubble Tea is a powerful and elegant library for building text-based user interfaces in Go.
-Whether you are creating a simple command-line tool or a complex interactive application, Bubble Tea provides the tools you need to build high-quality TUIs with ease.
+Bubble Tea is a solid library for building terminal UIs in Go.
+Whether you're writing a small command-line tool or a more involved interactive app, it gives you what you need without much ceremony.

 I had talk about Bubble Tea on [Go meetup #15](https://www.youtube.com/watch?v=nuLZPGTvs0Y).

-Give Bubble Tea a try, and you might find it to be the perfect ingredient for your next Go project!